-Looking west from footpath in centre of sub-area with views of an open agricultural field

-The sub-area is bounded by the policy constraint of the River Ver flood zone 3b and Cottonmill Lane to the north, an intermittent hedgerow and a mature and unbroken tree line to the east, the North Orbital Road (A414) to the south, and the policy constraint of the River Ver flood zone 3b to the west.
+Looking west from footpath in centre of sub-area with views of an open agricultural field The sub-area is bounded by the policy constraint of the River Ver flood zone 3b and Cottonmill Lane to the north, an intermittent hedgerow and a mature and unbroken tree line to the east, the North Orbital Road (A414) to the south, and the policy constraint of the River Ver flood zone 3b to the west.
 Inner boundaries: none.
 Outer boundaries: north, east, south and west.

-Purpo ose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 2 0

-No 0 5 0
+Purpose Assessment Sub-area Assessment Summary Purpo se 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 1 2 0 No 0 1 J U Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+The sub-area does not meet purpose 1.